HOW TO WRITE A MORNING GRATITUDE LIST AND WHY IT’S IMPORTANT

 - Don’t get too caught up on what you feel you should or shouldn’t include.
 There’s no right or wrong here and no-one is going to judge you for what you’ve included (or excluded, for that matter).

-WHEN YOU CAN’T THINK OF ANYTHING
+FOR DAYS WHEN YOU CAN’T THINK OF ANYTHING

 It’s important to acknowledge that some days will be easier than others.
 It might be that your creative juices are flowing easier or you’ve had a really good day the day before and you’re buzzing.

-However, some days you might feel a bit more down and struggle to come up with a full list.
+However, some days you might feel a little more down and struggle to come up with a full list.
 Maybe things just haven’t been going right, or you’ve had a set-back, or a particularly difficult or traumatic time recently.
 That’s perfectly ok and we all have times when we feel the world is against us and that everything is just going wrong.